Deepdwn/docs/content/changelog/version-0-24-0/index.md

 ### Export SVGs

-Some of Deepdwn's non-standard markdown features are displayed as SVGs, like diagrams, sheet music and guitar tabs (but not math).
+Some of Deepdwn's non-standard markdown features are rendered as SVGs, like diagrams, sheet music and guitar tabs (but not math).

-These can now be exported directly from the preview window by right-clicking on them and selecting "Export as SVG" from the context menu, in case you want to use a diagram you've created somewhere else.
+These SVGs can now be exported directly from the preview window by right-clicking on them and selecting "Export as SVG" from the context menu, in case you want to use a diagram you've created somewhere else.

 {{< img-simple src="images/export-svg.png" alt="Export SVG context menu on top of flow chart">}}